-Our real estate investments are subject to volatility and may be affected adversely by a number of factors, including, but not limited to, national, regional and local economic conditions (which may be adversely affected by industry slowdowns and other factors); local real estate conditions; changes or continued weakness in specific industry segments; local markets with a significant exposure to the energy sector; construction quality, age and design; demographic factors; and retroactive changes to building or similar codes.
-High interest rates and inflation coupled with the COVID-19 pandemic have had, and continue to have, an adverse impact on industries whose properties serve as collateral for some of our portfolio investments.
-For example, increased demand for work-from-home arrangements, resulting from the COVID-19 pandemic, may adversely impact the operations of office properties.
-Decreases in property values reduce the value of the collateral and the potential proceeds available to a borrower to repay the underlying loan or loans, as the case may be, which could also cause us to suffer losses.
+Our real estate investments and the value of real estate owned are subject to volatility and may be affected adversely by a number of factors, including, but not limited to, national, regional and local economic conditions (which may be adversely affected by industry slowdowns and other factors); local real estate conditions; changes or continued weakness in specific industry segments; local markets with a significant exposure to the energy sector; construction quality, age and design; demographic factors; and retroactive changes to building or similar codes.
+High interest rates and inflation have had, and continue to have, an adverse impact on industries whose properties serve as collateral for some of our portfolio investments.
+Similarly, increased demand for work-from-home arrangements has impacted the operations of office properties.
+Decreases in property values reduce the value of the collateral and the potential proceeds available to a borrower to repay the underlying loan or loans, as the case may be, and reduce the value of properties that we own as a result of default on the underlying loan, each of which could cause us to suffer losses.
 We seek to manage these risks through our underwriting and asset management processes.